pautorrex/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Predoctoral Researcher <br/> of Territorial Identities
+role: Predoctoral Researcher <br/> in Territorial Identities

 # Organizations/Affiliations to show in About widget
 organizations: